-55. Under CSP outcome 2, WFP will adopt a long-term perspective in its work to improve resilience at the individual, household, community and institutional levels by facilitating better access to health, education and nutrition services, social protection schemes and strengthened food systems that enhance food security and nutrition.
+56. Under CSP outcome 2, WFP will adopt a long-term perspective in its work to improve resilience at the individual, household, community and institutional levels by facilitating better access to health, education and nutrition services, social protection schemes and strengthened food systems that enhance food security and nutrition.
+WFP supports key national and regional plans related to social protection systems and will continue to build the capacity of government partners for implementing nutrition-sensitive and shock-responsive social protection programmes.